senryhuen/watched-series-tracker/README.md

 Replace './gradlew' with 'gradlew' in the commands above for Windows systems.

-The program has a simple CLI interface with menu options being chosen by numerical indexes.
+The program has a simple CLI interface with menu options selectable by numerical indexes.

 The starting interface looks like this: